bowo-prasetyo/forkbuild/docs/Architecture.md

 offered to the gizmo FIRST; while a gesture is active, nothing reaches the tools (only Escape cancels).
 As of 0.1.47 pointer move/up forward modifier state into the transaction and return gesture feedback upward for the transient overlay.
-As of 0.1.48 EditorSession also exposes alignSelection(mode)/distributeSelection(axis) — the same gateway as every other transform input, so the Editor's alignment panel, keyboard transforms, and gizmo drags all terminate in the same command machinery.
+As of 0.1.48 EditorSession exposes alignSelection(mode)/distributeSelection(axis); as of 0.1.49, applyNumericTransform(intent, options) — all routed to the same gesture service, all terminating in the same command.

 registry/editorContext/toolRegistry/documentManager/selectionUseCase/
 previewUseCase are constructed once, outside EditorSession, and are the